ComponentKitchen/core-component-mixins/extensible/ReadMe.md

     }

-The result of calling `super` will be the prototype *on this particular prototype chain* that follows the indicated mixin.
-A single mixin can be used to extend multiple base classes, so the result of calling `this.super(Mixin)` above will depend on the specific base class to which the Mixin class was added.
+The result of calling `super` will be the prototype *on this particular prototype chain* which follows the indicated mixin.
+A single mixin can be used to extend multiple base classes, so the result of calling `this.super(Mixin)` above will depend on which base class was extended with Mixin to create `this`.

 Once `this.super()` returns a prototype, the desired method can be inspected to see if it exists and, if so, to invoke it.
 The above ES6 code can be safely